FidelityInternational/cicimages-tools/CONTRIBUTING.md

 1. The helper method `command` is being invoked to run `mkdir new_directory`. `command` does two things:
   a.
 It runs the command for real to see if it executes successfully.
 If the command does not work, generation will fail.
 This allows you to find out early when the commands you are telling participants to run don't actually work.
   b.
 It returns the command you gave it so that it can be inserted in to the generated file.
-2. The  <%= %> tags mean that you want the output of the `command` helper invocation to be written in to the generated file.
+2. The ` <%= %>` tags mean that you want the output of the `command` helper invocation to be written in to the generated file.

 #### Helpers
 The CIC content framework provides a number of helper functions that can be used to perform useful operations.
-To find out more about these read the [helpers docs](doc/index.html).
+To find out more about these read the [helpers docs](https://http://htmlpreview.github.io/?https://github.com/lvl-up/ci-cd-training/blob/master/doc/index.html).
 These helpers can be used at any point within a template as long as they are used within the `<% %>` or `<%= %>` style syntax described in this readme.

-#### documenting command output
+#### Documenting command output
 There are 3 ways to display the output of a command
 1. Use the `command_output` helper to return the output of the command directly.
 2. Use the `last_command_output` to get hold of the output from the last command you ran using the `command` or `command_output` helpers